hndcrftd/wsl2ip2hosts/README.md

 Optionally it starts httpd (and creates /run/httpd which gets cleared on every shutdown) so you can get right to development without having to start services manually.

+And it does all that with a couple of simple bash and powershell commands.

 ### TL;DR:

 To install the scripts automatically, run the following command in your selected WSL Linux distribution bash: